DiEvilSTR/fastapi_gamebud_backend/README.md

 - Create a new user and user profile
 - Login using JWT authentication
 - View the your user profiles
+- Add a new game to your user profile
+- View the games in your user profile
+- View the games by genre
+- Fetch gamebud list
+- Give potential gamebud a like or dislike
+- Match with gamebud
+- View your matches
+- Chat with your matches

 ## Technologies